RusherDevelopment/rusherhack-plugins/README.md

 <!-- TODO: Fix custom logo not showing up For RusherHacks-->

-A list of RusherHacks plugins developed by various creators.
+A list of plugins developed by various creators.
 This list is ordered from oldest to newest pinned messages in the plugins-dev channel.

 ## Table of Contents
 - [Installation](#installation)